En Español (Spanish Version)

 The treatment and management of

 involves lifestyle changes, medications, and alternative and complementary therapies.
 The goal of treatment is to delay the progression of brain cell failure and manage symptoms.
-Most patients with Alzheimers disease wish to remain home with their family for as long as possible.
-Therefore, a measure of successful treatment is how long patients are able to delay transferring to a nursing home.
+Most people with Alzheimers disease wish to remain home with their family for as long as possible.
+Therefore, a measure of successful treatment is how long people are able to delay transferring to a nursing home.

 Treatment involves the following:Lifestyle changesMedicationsAlternative and complementary therapies